 In terms of corrosion, when is asphalt or oil/sand acceptable for above ground storage tank (AST) foundations?

 Asphalt foundations are not common in the United States, as the mechanical integrity of asphalt can be an issue depending on the AST environment.
 As well, the use of oil/sand layer designs has been phased out by most tank owners in the United States due to the adverse impact that these oil/sand layers have on tank bottom cathodic protection systems.
 While historically prevalent in the Middle East and Asia, most larger national oil companies have abandoned this approach because it causes shielding of cathodic protection (CP) current, allowing corrosion to occur.
 Kuwait Oil, Aramco, and others now prefer clean sand combined with CP as the base material of choice.
 This is standard in the United States and has been for several decades.

 What is a Concentric Ring Cathodic Protection System for above ground storage tanks (AST)?

-A. Designed for long-term storage, a cathodic ring system for ASTs offers a factory-assembled design whereby the anode rings are ready to install with cable leads that extend past ring wall penetration.
+A. Designed for long-term storage, an AST cathodic protection ring system offers a factory-assembled design whereby the anode rings are ready to install with cable leads that extend past ring wall penetration.
 Concentric rings sizes are made to order, requiring no onsite welding, cutting, or splicing.
 The anode locations are marked, rings are laid out, and cabling is placed using a proven labeling system for future monitoring.
 A mixed metal oxide (MMO) anode is centered among a low-oxygen-generating coke backfill to eliminate depolarization.

 Are there some cases where concrete foundations are advantageous for tank farm corrosion prevention?